 On February 1, 1965, Dr. John E. Champion became acting president replacing Dr. Gordon Blackwell, who resigned.
 Dr. Champion was named president on June 22, 1965; he resigned February 17, 1969, and Dr. J. Stanley Marshall was appointed acting president on the same date.
 On June 6, 1969, the Board of Regents named Dr. Marshall President; he resigned August 31, 1976.
 Dr. Bernard Francis Sliger became Interim President upon Dr. Marshall's resignation, and on February 7, 1977, the Board of Regents named Dr. Sliger President.
 At the Fall Meeting of the General Faculty on September 18, 1990, the Dean of the Faculties read a statement on Dr. Sliger's behalf announcing his resignation as president effective August 1, 1991.
 On March 11, 1991, Dr. Dale W. Lick was designated to succeed Dr. Sliger as president on August 1, 1991.
 After Dr. Lick's resignation on August 31, 1993, Dr. Sliger was again named Interim President.
 On November 29, 1993, H. Talbot "Sandy" D'Alemberte was designated president effective January 3, 1994.
 He was succeeded by Dr. Thomas K. Wetherell on January 6, 2003.
 Eric J. Barron took the position of 14th president on February 1, 2010.
 Following Barron's resignation, the Florida State University Board of Trustees named Dr. Garnett S. Stokes as Interim President effective April 2, 2014.
-John Thrasher became FSU's 15th president on November 6, 2014.
+John Thrasher became FSU's 15th president on November 6, 2014 and served until August 15, 2021.
+Richard McCullough was named the 16th president on August 16th, 2021.

 In each succeeding decade, Florida State University has added to its academic organization and presently is comprised of eighteen independent schools/colleges, plus The Graduate School.
-It has expanded from the original few acres and buildings to 384 buildings on 1,632.5 acres, including the downtown Tallahassee main campus of 485 acres, a farm which for many decades supplied the Florida State College for Women with food, the Seminole Reservation--a recreational facility, the Coastal and Marine Laboratory on the Gulf Coast, the FAMU/FSU College of Engineering facility, the National High Magnetic Field Laboratory and Division of Research at Innovation Park, and the branch campus in Panama City, Florida.
-One hundred and sixty-seven years after its founding, Florida State University started the 2018-2019 academic year with a student population of 41,717 and recognition as a major graduate research institution with an established international reputation.
+It has expanded from the original few acres and buildings to 394 buildings on 1,715.5 acres, including the downtown Tallahassee main campus of 485.7 acres, a farm which for many decades supplied the Florida State College for Women with food, the Seminole Reservation--a recreational facility, the Coastal and Marine Laboratory on the Gulf Coast, the FAMU/FSU College of Engineering facility, the National High Magnetic Field Laboratory and Division of Research at Innovation Park, and the branch campus in Panama City, Florida.
+One hundred and seventy years after its founding, Florida State University started the 2021-2022 academic year with a student population of 45,493 and recognition as a major graduate research institution with an established international reputation.